 CataLaw is a meta-index of legal information providing a single gateway to a large number of legal and government indexes on the Internet.Rather unique and quite broad in scope.
 Do not miss the section on regional law which covers many countries.

 GigaLaw.com has chronicled the most important and interesting developments in Internet and technology law for the past eleven years.
-Since 2010 the site is focusing on window cleaners, compiled by attorney Doug Isenberg.
+Since 2010 the site is focusing on cases, compiled by attorney Doug Isenberg.
 Very good and interesting site despite its small size.

 The LawGuru question-answer service allows users from all over the world to post legal questions on the LawGuru website and attorneys everywhere to provide free answers.
 The site also has a section for students and a legal forms section where legal forms can be purchased.